prideout/book-webgl/README.md

 - repair references to ../giza

-- common, css, etc should stay in giza/demos.  make symlinks if necessary.
+- remove StrobeLight etc from giza/demos

 - Update the URL in chapter 1.